urod27/cspython-zelle-solutions/README.md

 # cspython-zelle-solutions
-My own solutions to textbook practice questions to John Zelle's Python Programming: An Introduction to Computer Science, 3rd Edition

-Feel free to offer any input on how to improve or clean any code.

-The purpose of this project is to solidify fundamentals I learned in my introduction to computer science course where we used an entirely different textbook and problems.
-Practice makes perfect, and I believe this is a productive segue into the the next CS course, which has more complex programs and dives deeper into OOP topics.
+First and foremost, I did not use this textbook for any class.
+I had two main reasons for doing this project 1) to prepare myself for a notoriously difficult upcoming class on OOP in my school's curriculum, 2) to prepare myself for an upcoming internship for the fall semester.

+It is crucial for any computer science student to not only recieve good grades in their class, but actually solidify and fully grasp these topics.
+Practice makes perfect.

 The style of the way I wrote the answers will be in the format of me sort of teaching a classroom rather than answering a question.
 The thought process for this is for this to be a resource for anyone that wants to use it.

+These files are my own solutions to textbook practice questions to John Zelle's Python Programming: An Introduction to Computer Science, 3rd Edition.

+Feel free to offer any input on how to improve or clean any code.